John Lynch fitz Andrew

 John Lynch fitz Andrew, Mayor of Galway, September 1528-September 1529.
-Lynch was the son of Andrew Lynch (Mayor 1498-99) and Eleanor Martin.
-He had a brother, Arthur Lynch fitz Andrew, who served as Mayor from 1539-40.
+Lynch was the son of Andrew Lynch (Mayor 1498–99) and Eleanor Martin.
+He had a brother, Arthur Lynch fitz Andrew, who served as Mayor from 1539 to 1540.
 During his term, laws were introduced which forbade a number of forms of gambling, such as dice, cards, aimed especially against apprentices and members of the Gaelic community.
 Those found guilty would pay twenty shillings.

-Lynch married his kinswoman, Redish Lynch, by whom he had at least one son, Dominick Lynch fitz John, who served as Mayor 1548-49.
+Lynch married his kinswoman, Redish Lynch, by whom he had at least one son, Dominick Lynch fitz John, who served as Mayor 1548–49.